-Frank Porter Graham Child Development Institute is pleased to welcome Dr. Anna C. J. Long as the first speaker in our inaugural Barbara Hanna Wasik distinguished lecture series.
+Frank Porter Graham Child Development Institute is pleased to welcome Dr. Anna C. J. Long as the presenter of the inaugural Barbara Hanna Wasik Distinguished Lecture.

 Towards Empirically-Supported, Responsive Practice: The Emerging Science of Cultural Adaptation